RainbowwPhoenixx/TetrX/README.md

 - Get used to proper and thorough programming, by writing code that is as flexible as possible
 - Eventually learn AI and multithreading techniques by producing a Tetris AI with this project

-## How to install ?
+## How to play ?

-The project is currently not in a usable state.
-Come back later.
+- Clone the project in whatever directory you like
+- `cd` into the directory
+- Run the command `make TetrX_debug` to compile the program
+- To launch the game run `./bin/TetrX_debug`.

+You will no doubt have noticed that you can only compile the version with debug symbols as I haven't bothered making proper make recipes for a "normal" version.

 ## To do